ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Deployment Guide.md

 [[Terraform File]](../deploy/main-infrastructure/public-subnet.tf)

-Public subnets are Internet-facing, and has a route to an Internet Gateway.
+Public subnets are Internet-facing and have a route to an Internet Gateway.
 Internet Gateways are gateways that allow Internet traffic out of the VPC.

-NAT Gateways are created and associated with a Public Subnet as they facilitate outbound traffic from the private subnets to the Internet.
+NAT Gateways are created and associated with a Public Subnet as they facilitate outbound traffic from the Private Subnet to the Internet.

 For the public subnets, the IP addresses assigned to them are: